 2003 – today

-For the emblem to be well received in the foreign market, the company management removed the hieroglyphs and replaced them with the brand name’s English version.
-On the left side, there is a corporate badge in the form of an oval with figures exchanging handshakes, and on the right – the word “Hyundai” in capital letters.
+To ensure the emblem was well received in the foreign market, the company management removed the hieroglyphs and replaced them with the English version of the brand name.
+On the left side, there is a corporate badge in the form of an oval with figures exchanging handshakes, and on the right, the word “Hyundai” in capital letters.
 Now, this logo is actively used, being the main one.

 2011 – 2017

-For a short period, the designers moved the oval icon with the letter “H” above the brand name.
-They also repainted it silver, adding shadows, highlights, and a cool metal feel.
-The brand name remains the same – even, clear, sans serif.
+The designers temporarily moved the oval icon with the letter “H” above the brand name.
+They also repainted silver, adding shadows, highlights, and a cool metal feel.
+The brand name remains the same—even clear, sans serif.

 Hyundai: Interesting Facts

-Hyundai Motor Company started in South Korea and is now one of the world’s biggest and most forward-thinking car makers.
+Hyundai Motor Company was founded in South Korea and is now one of the world’s largest and most forward-thinking car makers.

-1. Early Days and Growth: Hyundai began in 1967, thanks to Chung Ju-Yung.
-It grew fast by focusing on making good, innovative cars efficiently.
+- Early Days and Growth: Hyundai began in 1967, thanks to Chung Ju-Yung.
+It grew fast by focusing on efficiently making good, innovative cars.

-2. First Car: Hyundai’s first car was the Cortina, made by Ford in 1968.
+- First Car: Hyundai’s first car was the Cortina, which was made by Ford in 1968.
 Then, in 1975, the Hyundai Pony was South Korea’s first car to be mass-produced and sold overseas.

 Hyundai has come a long way from its start in South Korea to becoming a global car leader.
 It’s always looking to improve and innovate, aiming to lead the way to a greener and more connected future in driving.